EmmetOT/IsoMesh/README.md

 In this project you can use an SDFGroupRaymarcher to visualize your SDFGroup.
 This component basically just creates a cube mesh and assigns it a special raymarching material.
 The resulting visual is much more accurate than the isosurface extraction, but it's expensive just to look at: unlike isosurface extraction which is just doing nothing while you're not manipulating the SDFs, raymarching is an active process on your GPU.

-The actual raymarching material is set up to be easy to modify - it's built around this subgraph:
+The raymarching material is set up to be easy to modify - it's built around this subgraph:

 ![isomesh5](https://user-images.githubusercontent.com/18707147/115975216-c5da7480-a55a-11eb-9452-18740e81286b.png)